-- 1. Post multilingual signs in high traffic areas of the court; - 2.
-Establish a Language Access Committee to provide input into the development of the Language Access Plan; - 3.
-Improve standardization of data collection regarding the frequency of interpreting services by language; - 4.
-Explore implementation of Language Line in counties that do not currently use telephone interpreting services; - 5.
-Improve coordination of cases involving Spanish and cases involving less common languages; - 6.
-Create Spanish language flash cards with FAQs in order to communicate more effectively with LEP individuals seeking help; - 7.
-Create Spanish/English bilingual forms most frequently used in court; - 8.
-Offer procedural training to all court offices, including State's Attorney's public defender, circuit clerk, and probation; and - 9.
+- 1. Establish a Language Access Committee to provide input into the development of the Language Access Plan; - 2.
+Explore implementation of Language Line in counties that do not currently use telephone interpreting services;

+- 3. Explore implementation of video remote interpreting technology, if available; - 4.
+Improve coordination of cases involving Spanish and cases involving less common languages; - 5.
+Create Spanish language flash cards with FAQs in order to communicate more effectively with LEP individuals seeking help; - 6.
+Continue to offer procedural training to all court offices, including State's Attorney's public defender, circuit clerk, and probation; and - 7.
 Ensure that the Fourth Judicial Circuit is in compliance with all standards promulgated by the AOIC.